-To get better insights, more practice measurements are needed to reveal the actual energy consumption of various types of coffee makers, models of the same type.
-It would also be interesting to see the differences for various applications (HORECA (HOtel, REstaurant, CAtering / CAfé), OCS (Office Coffee Service)) and user behaviours (aware or unaware of energy consumption with resulting behaviour).
+In order to get better insights, more practice measurements are needed to reveal the actual energy consumption of various types of coffee makers, models of the same type.
+It would also be interesting to see the differences for various applications (HORECA (HOtel, REstaurant, Catering / Café), OCS (Office Coffee Service)) and user behaviours (aware or unaware of energy consumption with resulting behaviour).

-To test the applicability of the EN 60661 for commercial coffee makers, a test series should be conducted in an independent laboratory (e.g., VDE in Germany, which is measuring many household coffee makers and some commercial coffee makers as well).
+In order to test the applicability of the EN 60661 for commercial coffee makers, a test series should be conducted in an independent laboratory (e.g., VDE in Germany, which is measuring many household coffee makers and some commercial coffee makers as well).

-To test the applicability of the DIN 18773-2:2016 for other types of commercial coffee makers currently not available in the HKI Database (free-standing, portafilter, portioning machines), a test series should be conducted in an independent laboratory (e.g., VDE in Germany).
+In order to test the applicability of the DIN 18773-2:2016 for other types of commercial coffee makers currently not available in the HKI Database (free-standing, portafilter, portioning machines), a test series should be conducted in an independent laboratory (e.g., VDE in Germany).

-In the meantime, Topten will work on the promotion of its product list to bring awareness to the topic of energy-efficiency of commercial coffee makers.
-Topten is looking to further promote their product list to large buyers by individually contacting them, publishing articles in specialized journals and reaching out to professional associations to communicate with their members about the new rebates.
+In the meantime, Topten will work on the promotion of its product list to bring awareness to the topic of energyefficiency of commercial coffee makers.
+Topten is looking to further promote their product list to large buyers by individually contacting them, publishing articles in specialized journals and reaching out to professional associations in order to communicate with their members about the new rebates.